T3sT3ro/T3sT3ro.github.io/stuff/formatter/README.md

 C++ compilator and make is needed.

-1. untar `formatter.tar.gz` and cd into the directory
+1. untar `formatter-*.tar.gz` and cd into the directory
 2. `make` to build the `formatter` executable
 3. `sudo make install` to copy the executable to `/usr/local/bin`